michaelschiltz/bit-by-bit/session 04 - collaborative work and reproducible research.md

 * pitfalls of popular, proprietary formats:
   * Fowler, Dan.
 2017.
 “Excel Is Threatening the Quality of Research Data — Data Packages Are Here to Help.”
 February 22. http://blogs.lse.ac.uk/impactofsocialsciences/2017/02/22/excel-is-threatening-the-quality-of-research-data-data-packages-are-here-to-help/.
   * Strasser, Carly.
 2015.
 “Introduction to Open Science: Why Data Versioning and Data Care Practices Are Key for Science and Social Science.”
 February 9. http://blogs.lse.ac.uk/impactofsocialsciences/2015/02/09/data-versioning-open-science/.
+  * a new player: [Coda](https://coda.io/welcome) - "we need a doc that can keep up with today’s super-collaborative world."

 #### Tools and packages
 * general: [Github](www.github.com)